qadan/drupal_selenium/REFERENCE.md

 Name|Description
 ----|-----------
-assertFieldById|Asserts the existence of a field by ID. assertFieldByName|Asserts the existence of a field by name. assertFieldByXPath|Asserts the existence of a field by the given XPath. assertFieldChecked|Asserts that a checkbox is checked. assertField|Asserts that a field exists on the page. assertLinkByHref|Asserts that a link exists on the page, by full or partial href. assertLink|Asserts that a link exists on the page. assertNoDuplicateIds|Asserts that there are no duplicate IDs on the page. assertNoFieldById|Asserts the absence of a field by ID. assertNoFieldByName|Asserts the absence of a field by name. assertNoFieldChecked|Asserts that a checkbox is unchecked. assertNoField|Asserts that a field doesn't exist on the page. assertNoLinkByHref|Asserts that no link exists on the page, by full or partial href.
+assertFieldChecked|Asserts that a checkbox is checked. assertField|Asserts that a field exists on the page. assertLinkByHref|Asserts that a link exists on the page, by full or partial href. assertLink|Asserts that a link exists on the page. assertNoDuplicateIds|Asserts that there are no duplicate IDs on the page. assertNoFieldChecked|Asserts that a checkbox is unchecked. assertNoField|Asserts that a field doesn't exist on the page. assertNoLinkByHref|Asserts that no link exists on the page, by full or partial href.